CCrocilla/horizon-shop/TESTING.md

 ### **Test Cases**

   - #### List of Manual Test Cases perfomed.
-All the Tests have also been performed in all the Devices and the tests includes also Layout testing.
+All the Tests, icluding Layout Testing have been performed in all Devices.

 <details>
     <summary>Click here to see the list of Manual Tests</summary>